Here are master lists of the Protune options available when shooting video and photos with the HERO9 Black.

 It’s easy to generate a lot of photos and video clips with GoPros.
 But sorting through it all to find the keepers can be tedious.
 Fileloupe aims to speed things up.

-Here's a detailed overview of the video and photo modes available on the GoPro HERO4 Black Edition.
+Here’s a detailed overview of the video and photo specs of the GoPro HERO 4 Black Edition.